Multi-TAP: Multi-criteria Target Adaptive Persona Modeling for Cross-Domain Recommendation: Additional Details of Multi-TAP

-~ \textbf{Domain-specific description.} We derive a compact domain description using an LLM to summarize domain-specific item characteristics.
-This description serves as a contextual guidance that constrains user persona generation $f_u^{k}$ to the appropriate domain knowledge space.
-To this end, for each domain $d$, we sample a set of representative items based on interaction frequency and rating scores.
-Specifically, we select 50 frequently interacted items and 50 highly rated items, resulting in 100 items per domain.
-Using their associated metadata, we construct domain configuration texts $\mathcal{T}_{i,d}$ as follows:
+~ We derive a compact domain description using an LLM to summarize domain-specific item characteristics.
+This description provides contextual guidance that constrains user persona generation $f_u^{k}$ within appropriate domain-specific semantic space.
+To construct the description for each domain $d$, we sample representative items based on interaction frequency and rating scores.
+Specifically, we select 50 frequently interacted items and 50 highly rated items, resulting in 100 representative items per domain.
+Using their associated metadata, we construct domain configuration texts $\mathcal{T}_{i,d}$:

 where $\Vert$ denotes text concatenation.
 The domain description is then generated as follows:

 where $\mathbb{P}^{\text{desc}}$ denotes the system prompt for domain description generation and $\text{LLM}(\cdot)$ represents the text generation process of the language model.
 The system prompt and an example output are provided in \textbf{Table~\ref{tab:domain_description_prompt}}.